 Does a photo really speak a thousand words?
 If it’s about your workplace, then yes!

-Just like every other piece of recruitment marketing content you share with candidates (like videos), a photo lets candidates put themselves in the shoes of someone who works at your organization.
+Just like every other piece of recruitment marketing content you share with candidates, a photo lets candidates put themselves in the shoes of someone who works at your organization.
 They can envision themselves working there (or not, which is good too).
 Don’t miss this opportunity!

 With these three guidelines, you’ll be on your way to capturing authentic and engaging photos that help candidates visualize themselves working at your organization.